PolyMexDev/PolyMexDev/README.md

 ### Just a guy who likes to code :)

-- 🎨 I’m currently working on my website
+- 🎨 Just finished my website, check it out!
 - ✌ I’m learning python and javascript
 - 😐 I’m looking for help with python
 - 👨 Pronouns: he / him